sortmerna/sortmerna-database/README.md

 **Minimum trimmed length.** After trimming, sequences shorter than **50%** of the original SILVA sequence length are routed to `flagged_*.fasta` rather than `clean`.
 This catches cases where only a small fragment of the rRNA was recovered after trimming - for example, a sequence where cmsearch aligned only to a short terminal region while the bulk of the sequence had no rRNA match.
 Such fragments are too partial to serve as reliable SortMeRNA reference sequences and could reduce specificity by matching non-rRNA reads that happen to resemble that short region.
 The note column in the TSV log records `too_short` for these cases.

-**LSU Eukaryota is most affected.** In practice, multi-hit and short-fragment cases are disproportionately observed in LSU eukaryotic sequences (RF02543, model length ~3400 bp).
+**LSU Eukaryota is most affected.** Multi-hit and short-fragment cases were disproportionately observed in LSU eukaryotic sequences (RF02543, model length ~3400 bp).
 Among the ~16,000 LSU eukaryota sequences verified from SILVA 138.2, approximately 1.7% were flagged for low-coverage multi-hit patterns requiring manual review.

 ```bash
 # Verify SILVA SSU and LSU sequences (bacteria, archaea, eukaryota) using --hmmonly --cut_ga